 Yes you can.
 Melt the butter in microwave for 30 seconds.
 Whisk the other ingredients together then add to the butter and stir well.
 Heat at 1 minute blasts and stir between times till it thickens.
 Strain through a sieve.

-How long does homemade lemon and ginger curd keep?
+How long does homemade curd keep?

 Curds aren’t really preserves at all in the true sense of the word.
 While they sit alongside jams and jelly in the supermarket they don’t have the same shelf life when made at home.
 Store this homemade curd in sealed jars in the fridge where it will keep for up to 2 months.
 However, once the jar is opened it must be used up within 2 weeks.
 It tastes so delicious mine never lasts long anyway!

-Can you freeze lemon and ginger curd?
+Can you freeze curd?

 Yes you can.
 Just spoon it into freezer proof bags or little plastic boxes or jars (leave about 1cm head space for expansion), label and pop it in the freezer for up to a year.
 Defrost thoroughly before use.